GDPR : How Plivo is preparing to protect your data

-General Data Protection Regulation (GDPR) takes effect on 25th May, 2018, and if your product maintains or processes the personal information of EU citizens, then you need to take GDPR seriously.
+The General Data Protection Regulation (GDPR) takes effect on May 25.
+If your organization maintains or processes the personal information of EU citizens, you need to take GDPR into account.

 What is GDPR?

-GDPR is a comprehensive set of policies designed to safeguard the privacy of citizens of the EU.
-The following key principles are at the core of GDPR:
+GDPR is a comprehensive set of policies designed to safeguard the privacy of EU citizens.
+Several key principles are at the core of GDPR:

-If you collect and/or process personal information such as telephone numbers, IP Addresses, email ids etc. then you must ensure that you do so only with clear and specific consent of your users.
+If you collect and/or process personal information such as telephone numbers, IP addresses, or email IDs then you must ensure that you do so only with the clear and specific consent of your users.

-The onus is on you to ensure that your users know exactly what they are signing up for, so consider simplifying the language of your Terms of Service, clearly spelling out what personal data you intend to hold and process.
+The onus is on you to ensure that your users know exactly what they’re signing up for, so consider simplifying the language of your terms of service and clearly spelling out what personal data you intend to hold and process.
 Don’t have that checkbox preselected, and implement double opt-in for marketing communication.

-Specifically, the GDPR grants the following rights to every EU citizen:
+Specifically, the GDPR grants these rights to every EU citizen:

 - The right of access to the personal data that you hold about them, at no extra cost.